viant/mly/README.md

 By default client inherit web service cache settings.

-When in memory process is both client and web service manage they cache independently, meaning if data is missing in local client cache, client send request to ml endpoint.
+When in memory cache is used, both client and web service manage they cache independently, meaning if data is missing in local client cache, client send request to ml endpoint.
-When external cache is configure client first check external cache that is shared with web service, if data is found, it's copied to local in memory cache.
+When external cache is used, client first check external cache that is shared with web service, if data is found, it's copied to local in memory cache.
 Memory cache uses [scache](https://github.com/viant/scache) most recently used implementation.

 Example of service with in memory cache